Help End Child Labour: 22 Brands Committed to Child Labour Free Clothing

 1. A Strong Supply Chain Policy

 Often called a Code of Conduct, this should cover all of the ILO Four Fundamental Freedoms principles.
-This includes the elimination of forced or compulsory labour and the abolition of child labour.
+This includes the elimination of modern slavery and compulsory labour alongside the abolition of child labour.

 2. Auditing and Reporting Systems